 This little guy had a growth near his cloaca that weighed almost as much as he did.
 We removed it because it was getting larger and interfering with bowel movements.

 Birds this size have little blood, so bleeding control (hemostasis) is critical.
 We removed it using the laser, taking advantage of its tremendous bleeding control, the lack of post operative inflammation, and the pain control it brings by cauterizing instead of cutting nerves.

 The lack of bleeding during the surgery when using the laser means the surgery goes faster, and anytime there is less anesthetic time needed to complete a surgery this is a major advantage in a pet this size.

 Birds tend to be more sensitive to anesthesia than most mammals, so special precautions are taken to minimize the risk.
 We always perform pre-anesthetic diagnostic tests prior to surgery to make sure there are no internal problems.

-We use special monitoring equipment during the surgery in all our recent surgeries
+We use special monitoring equipment during the surgery

 Half way through and there is no bleeding at all

 No suture are needed, and healing will be complete in a few days, with no pain or post operative swelling